 How do I view Work types and Investment layers?

 Work types shows how work is balanced across your teams by grouping work into three ticket categories: Feature, Defect, and Maintenance.
-Are some teams only doing maintenance work, while others are doing only feature work?
+Each ticket type in your ticket project configuration is assigned to one of these categories.
+This helps you answer questions like: are some teams only doing maintenance work, while others are doing only feature work?
 Is the balance what you expect?

 Investment layers shows how work is balanced across your organization’s initiatives by grouping them across configurable categories.
-Are your priorities getting the right amount of engineering effort?
+Investment layers are set up in a per-ticket basis in a field in your ticket projects, and the field is mapped in Flow.
+They help you determine whether your priorities are getting the right amount of engineering effort.

-Use the Work types and Investment layers sections of Investment profile to make sure your understanding of how your team is spending their time aligns with what the ticket data says.
+Use the Work types and Investment layers sections to make sure your understanding of how your team is spending their time aligns with what the ticket data says.
 Toggle between these views using the Display section of the settings on the left of the page.

 How do I configure the Investment profile report?